 First, it is very important to pay attention to where your child is sledding.
 The child I was named after sled down a hill, through a fence, into a roadway, and was hit by a car.
 I knew a small child growing up who sled down a hill onto a frozen creek, broke through the ice, and drowned.
 Don’t just look at the bottom of the hill, look as far as the incline of the hill could send a sled sliding and anticipate unknowns, like traffic or ice.

 Choose your ride:

 Second, choose your child’s sled with care.
 Heavy metal sleds do get great speed, but if you’ve ever slid off and had your sled catch you in the head on the way down, you know why a heavy metal sled is not great for kids.
 The thin plastic roll-up varieties also slip out from under kids more often, so aren’t ideal for younger kids.
 Hard plastic choices can sometimes crack, so watch for damage.
-The safest sledding option in my opinion is blow-up plastic sleds and inter-tubes.
-They are soft and won’t stab you if they break, though they do sometimes get some rotation on the ride down.
+The safest sledding option, in my opinion, are blow-up plastic sleds and tubes.
+They’re soft and won’t stab you if they break, though they do sometimes get some rotation on the ride down.

 Check out the sledding terrain:

-Outside of the above, while sledding remember to periodically check to be sure your kids aren’t having too much fun to admit their cold or tired.
+Outside of the above, while sledding remember to periodically check to be sure your kids aren’t having too much fun to admit they’re cold or tired.